Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 * Laptops

   - MacBook Pro (simulated and real device)
-  - Asus UX 305 (simulated and real device)
+  - Asus UX 305 (simulation and actual device)

 * Televisions
   - 1080p Full HD Television (simulated and real device)

-- Website responsiveness was also tested by resizing the window with every addition of new code.
+- Website responsiveness was also tested by resizing the window with every addition of a new code sequence.

 #### Tested-Sections-1-HTML-CSS

 - External links to third party websites and code authors GitHub repository.

-- Checked button sizes so they were responsive and large enough to be clicked.
+- Checked button sizes so, they were responsive and large enough to be clicked.

-- Ensuring individual section headers resized and appeared well when viewed on various device screens and added opacity to the navigation bar to allow for more visibility of section header area on smaller devices.
+- Ensured individual section headers resized and appeared well when viewed on various device screens and added opacity to the navigation bar to allow for more visibility of section header area on smaller devices.

 - Spell checked all text content.

 - HTML and CSS validation via [w3.org](https://www.w3.org/ "W3C Official Site").

-- Checked margins and padding of the container (sections) to ensure the content within it did not look disproportionate on various screen sizes, specifically smaller devices.
+- Checked margins and padding of the container (sections) to ensure the content within it did not look disproportionate on various screen sizes, individually smaller devices.

 #### Tested-Sections-2-JavaScript-Using-The-Jasmine-Framework